gapgag55/100-days-learning/README.md

 1. MobileNet is an image model which has more than 1,000 image classification
 2. Semantic Fingerprint is the output of neuron network process and can be named as a logits
 3. When normalizing the logits, the output of array will become the probability of label
-4. KNN in ML5.js is just add logits with label to knn.addExample(logits, label)
+4. In training, KNN with ML5.js is just add logits with label to knn.addExample(logits, label)
 5. KNN uses cosine similarity to calculate distance each of logits

 **Result:**